The Karate Kid (2010 film): Sequel

-Shortly after the film's release, a sequel was announced to be in development, with Jaden Smith, Jackie Chan and Taraji P. Henson all reprising their roles.
-Breck Eisner was initially set to direct, but by June 2014 the film had gained new writers and lost Eisner as the director.
-In April 2017, Eisner returned as director, but in October, Chan stated that the initial script for the film did not work well, and that they would work on new drafts.
-As of now, the film's status remains unknown.
+Shortly after the film's release, a sequel was announced to be in development, with Smith, Chan, and Henson all reprising their roles.
+Breck Eisner was initially set to direct, but by June 2014, the film had gained new writers and lost Eisner as the director.
+In April 2017, Eisner returned as director, but in October, Chan stated that the initial script for the film did not work well.